Lazytangent/Lazytangent/README.md

 ## Hello!
 I'm Peter!

-I'm currently a software engineer at Science37.
+I'm currently a software engineer at Pager.

-I was a software engineer at Vault Health.
+I was a software engineer at Vault Health and then Science37.

 Before that, I was an instructional assistant for App Academy's Online Software Engineering 24-week Bootcamp.